OgarProject/Ogar/README.md

  2. msg,fmsg commands
  3. max ip connections
  4. troll command ;)
+ 5. more gamemodes
+ 5. and other features such as merge or nojoin or kick/killrange

 ### Official Website (for official ogar)
 The official website for the Ogar Project is [ogarproject.com](http://ogarproject.com).
 You can register on our forums to chat with other Ogar users, get support, advertise your server, and more.